carrollm2/carrollm2.github.io/_posts/2020-09-12-myitinerary_-_rails_project.markdown

 **Things I would do differently**

 Definitely join more Flatiron Study Sessions even if you don't have a particular question.
 It's good to hear what others are experiencing and the questions they have.
-Often, you will struggle in the same areas and it's good to hear other student's their ideas and challenges.
+Often, you will struggle in the same areas and it's good to hear other student's ideas and challenges.